The Best of the Two Worlds: Harmonizing Semantic and Hash IDs for Sequential Recommendation: Methodology

 \subsection{Dual-level Alignment}

-To further enhance the representation ability of each branch, we propose a dual-level alignment approach, featuring a code-guided alignment loss at the item level and a masked sequence granularity loss at the user level.
+To further enhance the representation ability of each branch, we propose a dual-level alignment approach, featuring a code-guided alignment loss at the item level and a masked sequence granularity loss at the user level, further alleviating the \textbf{Noisy Collaborative Sharing} and \textbf{Semantic Homogeneity}, respectively.